denmelon/newman_api_tests_jsonplaceholder/README.md

 ## ⚙️ CI: GitHub Actions

-Коллекция автоматически запускается при каждом push в ветку `main`.
+The collection is automatically executed on every push to the main branch.
-Результаты доступны как HTML-отчёт в артефактах CI.
+Results are stored as an HTML report in CI artifacts.

-## 📄 Отчёт
+## 📄 Report

-Файл `report.html` можно открыть в браузере.
+Open the `report.html` file in your browser to view the results.

-## 📦 Зависимости
+## 📦 Dependencies

 - [Postman](https://www.postman.com/)
 - [Newman](https://github.com/postmanlabs/newman)
-- HTML-репортёр: `npm install -g newman-reporter-html`
+- HTML reporter: `npm install -g newman-reporter-html`

 ---

-📁 *Проект создан в рамках портфолио QA-инженера. Основа — практика тестирования REST API.*
+📁 *This project is part of a QA engineer's portfolio focused on REST API testing.*